chulhongsung/chulhongsung/README.md

 ### PhD Student
 - Department of Statistics at University of Seoul

-### Research Interests
+### Research Interests: Machine Learnging in Finance
 - Portfolio optimization
-- Machine learnging in finance
+- Time-series forecasting